 For certain joint configurations (such as joint type 2 in Figure 5-1) the external load’s effective point of action is at the outer surface of the flanges.
 This is the situation that is shown in Figure 7-5.
-For such joints, the force ratio can be shown to depend on the relative stiffnesses (or compliancees) of the fastener and the clamped parts,
+For such joints, the force ratio can be shown to depend on the relative stiffnesses (or compliances) of the fastener and the clamped parts,